 It is not necessarily located anywhere, because it affects the nervous system, the brain and many of the vital organs.
 It wasn’t until our knowledge of cannabinoids that we knew the body harboured this system which is so similar.
 This changed modern medicine entirely.

 It is something special that our research into cannabis is what lead to one of the great scientific discoveries of the human body.
-It began a journey into the connection between marijuana and the body, and how biologically interlinked they are.
+It began a journey into the connection between cannabis and the body, and how biologically interlinked they are.

 The science behind THC